 Polishness as Religion: The Mystical Delirium of a Nationalist Artist

-An incredibly gifted sculptor, Szukalski's radical worldview was the biggest scandal of 20th-century Polish art.
+An incredibly gifted sculptor, Stanisław Szukalski's radical worldview was the biggest scandal of 20th-century Polish art.
 His quasi-pagan worship of Poland was deemed nationalist, fascist, and even racist.

 Stanisław Szukalski considered himself to be Poland personified, but he spent most of his life far away from the country, detached from its reality.
 Polishness, as he said, was his religion.
 But looking back at his oeuvre and life one might be tempted to say that it was also an obsession bordering on a serious personality disorder.
-As a matter of fact, mental illness is likely behind the awkward pseudo-scientific theory known as Zermatism which Szukalski developed obsessively during the last several decades of his life.
+As a matter of fact, mental illness is likely behind the awkward pseudo-scientific theory known as Zermatism which Szukalski developed obsessively during the last few decades of his life.

-From Poland to America (and back again)
+From Poland to America (& back again)

 Born in 1893 in Warta (Wielkopolska), Szukalski was 13 years old when his family emigrated to the US.
 That same year, Szukalski, who was a child prodigy in sculpture, enrolled in Chicago's Institute of Art.
-Only a year later, he would return to Poland and enrol at Kraków's Academy of Fine Arts, where he was admitted in spite of his young age and the rather unorthodox approach he displayed during his entry exam – he famously sculpted the knee of the model instead of the whole body.
+Only a year later, he would return to Poland and enrol at Kraków's Academy of Fine Arts, where he was admitted in spite of his young age and the rather unorthodox approach he displayed during his entry exam – he famously sculpted the knee of the model instead of their whole body.

 His encounter with the Polish education system proved troublesome and reverberated throughout his later career.
-Although he had managed to complete his education in the ancient Polish capital, he would later always refer to it as backwards and conservative.
+Although he had managed to complete his education in the former Polish capital, he would later always refer to it as backwards and conservative.

 At this early stage of his career, Szukalski was already known to hold some very strong opinions, his high self-esteem verging on megalomania.
 Commenting on his art from this period, he is quoted as saying:

 Szukalski's attitude towards art critics was particularly revealing, as he denied them the most basic right to utter any judgement about his art.
-In a display of this attitude, he famously threw one of the most established Chicago art critics, Count Montegals, down some stairs as he supposedly dared to poke Szukalski's sculpture with his cane while making a point.
+In a display of this attitude, he famously threw one of the most established Chicago art critics, Count Montegals, down some stairs after he supposedly dared to poke Szukalski's sculpture with his cane while making a point.

 Back in the Second Poland – reforming everything

-Coming back in 1923 to the now resurrected Poland, Szukalski had quite a stable material situation (in 1923 he'd also married affluent young painter Helena Walker).
+Coming back in 1923 to the now resurrected Poland, Szukalski had quite a stable material situation (in 1923, he'd also married the affluent young painter Helena Walker).
 He was also full of new ideas.
 His plan was to transform the face of Polish art and culture, which to his mind leant too heavily on Western ideas.
 Instead, he postulated a return to the forgotten ancient Slavic roots of Poland.
-The largely legendary Medieval history of the Piast tribe, the first Polish regal dynasty, and the early days of the Slavic pagan religion were seen as the right topics for the resurrected monumental sculpture and painting.
+The largely legendary Mediaeval history of the Piast tribe, the first Polish regal dynasty, and the early days of the Slavic pagan religion were seen as the right topics for the resurrected monumental sculpture and painting.

 That none of his statues is bigger than the Sigismund Column [Warsaw's biggest monument], that the number of hands and legs equals two, that no national hero would have another stick out, protrude or come out of the first one, and that, similarly, Poland would not be seen as leaping from another figure's head, heart, liver, spleen or whatever other bodily organ; lastly that no figure would have a tail.

 But while his art exhibitions usually ended in scandal, the reasons lay not so much in the character of the exhibited art but rather the offensive character of his public utterances.
-It is in these public speeches, as well as in written articles, that Szukalski was at his most effective in scandalizing the cultural elite and warding off possible accolades.
+It is in these public speeches, as well as in written articles, that Szukalski was at his most effective in scandalising the cultural elite and warding off possible accolades.
 The style of these enunciations combined the most vulgar and aggressive invectives hurled against the representatives of the artistic elite, with a somewhat obsessive linguistic inventiveness – puns and echolalia.